-- A single neuron comprises around 1000-10,000 synapses.
+- A single neuron comprises nearly 1000-10,000 synapses.

-- In the year 1998, an article was published where it has mentioned that a hippocampus region of our brain can produce new neurons in adults.
-The research is still continued on the process of neurogenesis.
+- In year 1998, an article was published where it has mentioned that a hippocampus region of our brain can produce new neurons in adults.
+The research is continued on the process of neurogenesis.

 - Neurons contribute up to 10% of the brain.

 - DRG (Dorsal Root Ganglion) has the most prolonged axon up to 1 metre in length, which carries the information from the skin cell receptors to the brain.

 - Unlike other cells, neurons can communicate with one and another via electrical and chemical synapses.

 - Electrical synapse is very uncommon but works faster and occurs during the time of defensive reflexes.
 It causes a bidirectional flow of information.